crust-firmware/meta/README.md

 # Crust Firmware Build System

 This repository contains a `Makefile` to build the Crust firmware along with other firmware components into a single flashable image.
+This build system generates both MMC/SD (`u-boot-sunxi-with-spl.bin`) and SPI flash (`u-boot-sunxi-spi.img`) images.

 ## Getting Started